 Your business into the larger community.
 Our activities are designed to connect you with potential clients and customers.
 Chamber members meet each Friday morning at a different member business for Networking, bringing together over 70 business leaders each week to share business leads, knowledge and new opportunities.
 This makes it one of the largest networking groups in the metro area!

 In addition, there are a host of Chamber events, committees and task forces throughout the year that offer members a chance to make new contacts and friends, positioning their business to be the first choice for a customer’s needs.
 Other networking and visibility events include our annual Downtown Wine Walk, Community Leaders Breakfast, Annual Community Awards Dinner and Auction, Business After Hours and the Community Tree Lighting event.

 Even if you do little or no business directly in the community, our efforts still provide you with value in government advocacy and quality of life issues.
 From the beautification of the Village Flower Basket program to creating better employees and new leaders through our Leadership Lake Oswego program, the Chamber works to keep our community strong.

 Members can promote their business through a variety of means:

 - Business Directory: The Chamber’s Business Directory is Lake Oswego’s most sought after resource for business information, printing 10,000+ copies of this annual resource and duplicated visibility on two websites.

 - Community Map: One side of this full color glossy map features the Lake Oswego city limits, highlighting street names and points of interest.
 The other side places Lake Oswego within the context of the metro region.
-Bordering the maps includes business advertising, a calendar of events plus pictures and copy about Lake Oswego.
+Borders of the maps include business advertising, a calendar of events plus pictures and information about Lake Oswego.

 - Sponsorships: These are available for all Chamber events and programs, providing an excellent way to link your business to an event or program that is meaningful to you and highly regarded by the Lake Oswego community.